| | |

 Limonene:

-Limonene is the primary ingredient used in Pledge, 409, Method, and other cleaners.
-It’s commonly found in the peels of citrus fruits.
-Limonene provides a fresh citrusy scent and acts as a degreaser.
+Limonene is the primary ingredient in noble chemical brand supplies such as Pledge, 409, Method, and other cleaners.
+It’s an essential oil commonly found in the peels of citrus fruits.
+Limonene provides a fresh, citrusy scent and acts as a degreaser.
 It’s also bio-degradable, safe around food, and approved by the EPA.
 Limonene is a great ingredient for effective and safe household cleaning products.
 You can learn more about limonene here.

 Vinegar

-Vinegar is a multi-functional household ingredient.
-From making great salad dressings to pickling to unclogging drains, vinegar serves many purposes.
+Vinegar, also known as acetic acid, is a multi-functional household ingredient.
+It serves many purposes, from making great salad dressings to pickling to unclogging drains.
 It’s an inexpensive kitchen pantry ingredient that’s been used for many years.
 Vinegar is strong enough to dissolve dirt, grease, and minerals, making it an effective cleaner.
+Vinegar is a critical ingredient in making this orange peel liquid sanitizer because it also acts as a natural solvent to extract the natural oils from the orange peels.

 How to Prepare the Orange Peel Cleaner